 Lambda provides retained austenite measurement using x-ray diffraction.
 X-ray diffraction is considered to be the most accurate method of determining the amount of retained austenite in steels.
-Lambda is the only accredited independent laboratory that uses Bragg-Brentano diffractometers for measurement of retained austenite, as required by ASTM and SAE.
+Lambda is the only accredited independent laboratory that uses Bragg-Brentano diffractometers for measurement of retained austenite, in accordance with ASTM and SAE.

 Features of retained austenite measurement: